drypot/writings/docs/works/scala-prog/0403-classes-and-objects,-singleton.md

+---
-# Classes and Objects, Singleton
+title: Classes and Objects, Singleton
+---

 2011-07-15 02:36